Using Drupal to Build a Website

 For that, you will most likely use modules that can add all sorts of features and functionality to your Drupal site.

-Drupal comes loaded with them, which you can find under Extend.
+Drupal comes loaded with Modules, which you can find under Extend.

 Not all the modules will be installed and active by default.
 To change that, simply tick the box in front and then scroll down and click Install".